0age/AttributeRegistry/EIP-###.md

 2. Claims are abstracted as standard "attributes" which represents metadata assigned to a given address.
 This is achieved due to decoupling of claims from the issuing party.
 Attributes are registered as a flat `uint256 -> uint256` key-value pair on each address, with the important property that **each attribute type has one canonical value per address**.
 This property allows for composability of attribute registries and advanced attribute formation.
 3. There is a generic method for determining the set of attribute keys or IDs made available by the registry.
 The standard does not specify requirements or recommendations for how attributes and their values are managed, or what additional metadata may be associated with attributes.
 It is likely that a standard set of attribute names and metadata schema could be proposed in a separate EIP.

-Here are potential advanced uses of attribute registries:
+Potential advanced uses of attribute registries include:
-1. Encoding complex boolean expressions which combine multiple attributes into a single uint256 key which is then parsed and evaluated by the registry logic.
+* Encoding complex boolean expressions which combine multiple attributes into a single uint256 key, which is then parsed and evaluated by the registry logic.
-2. Values associated with an attribute can be used to query additional on-chain or off-chain metadata.
+* Using values associated with an attribute to query additional on-chain or off-chain metadata.
+* Resolving attribute values by calling into seperate attribute registries or other contracts, delegating authority without changing the interface of the registry.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->